WaffleInvoice Blog

 How to Send an Invoice as an Electrician (And Get Paid Faster)

-You finish a panel upgrade, fish a new circuit through a wall, or troubleshoot a tripping breaker, and now the customer is asking how they pay.
-The way you handle the next five minutes determines whether you get paid this afternoon or chase that money for the next three weeks.
+You finish a panel upgrade, fish a new circuit through a wall, or track down a tripping breaker, and the customer asks how they pay.
+How you handle the next five minutes decides whether you get paid this afternoon or chase that money for three weeks.
+Knowing how to send an invoice as an electrician, fast and from the job site, is what tips that in your favor.

 Why Invoicing Right Matters for Electricians

-The average residential electrical service call takes 2 to 3 hours and bills somewhere between $200 and $800.
+The average residential service call runs 2 to 3 hours and bills somewhere between $200 and $800.
 Commercial service work runs higher, often $1,000 to $5,000 for a single visit.
 New construction draws can hit $20,000 or more per phase.

-If you bill all of those the same way you bill a freelance designer, you will leave money on the table and create disputes that drag out for months.
-A clear, professional, code-aware invoice does three things: it gets paid faster, it stops disputes before they start, and it protects you when the customer eventually wants to file an insurance claim or warranty repair.
+Bill all of those the way you would bill a freelance designer and you will leave money behind and create disputes that drag on for months.
+A clear, professional, code-aware invoice does three things: it gets paid faster, it stops disputes before they start, and it protects you when the customer eventually files an insurance claim or asks for a warranty repair.

 What Every Electrical Invoice Must Include

 Your business header.
-Company name, master or journeyman license number, contact phone, email, and physical address.
-License number is non-negotiable.
-Most state contractor boards require it on every invoice, and customers occasionally need it for insurance documentation.
+Company name, master or journeyman license number, phone, email, and physical address.
+The license number is non-negotiable.
+Most state contractor boards require it on every invoice, and customers occasionally need it for insurance.

 Customer information.
-Full name, service address (the property where work was done, not just the billing address), and a phone number you can reach them at.
-For commercial customers, include the accounts payable contact and any PO number they require on the invoice.
+Full name, service address (the property where the work happened, not just the billing address), and a phone number that reaches them.
+For commercial customers, include the accounts payable contact and any PO number they require.

 Invoice number and dates.
-Sequential numbers (E-1001, E-1002, and so on) keep your records clean and make it easy to reference invoices in conversations.
-Include both the date of service and the date of invoice.
+Sequential numbers (E-1001, E-1002, and so on) keep records clean and make invoices easy to reference.
+Include both the date of service and the date of the invoice.

 Detailed scope of work.
 This is where electricians most often fall short.
 "Electrical work" tells the customer nothing.
-Instead, list what you actually did: "Diagnosed tripping 20A breaker on kitchen circuit.
+List what you actually did: "Diagnosed tripping 20A breaker on kitchen circuit.
 Identified failed GFCI receptacle behind stove.
 Replaced GFCI, tested all downstream outlets, verified circuit operation under load."

 Permits and inspections.
-If the work required a permit, list the permit number and the cost as a pass-through line item.
-Customers expect to see permit fees called out separately rather than buried in the labor cost.
+If the work needed a permit, list the permit number and cost as a pass-through line item.
+Customers expect to see permit fees called out, not buried in labor.

 Code references.
-For commercial and inspection-required work, referencing the relevant NEC section (for example, "wired per NEC 210.8") demonstrates compliance and reduces back-and-forth with the inspector or property manager.
+For commercial and inspection-required work, citing the relevant NEC section (for example, "wired per NEC 210.8") shows compliance and cuts the back-and-forth with the inspector or property manager.

 Labor breakdown.
-List your hourly rate clearly.
-If you charged a different rate for emergency or after-hours work, label that line item explicitly.
-"Standard rate" and "emergency rate (after 6 PM)" should be on different lines.
+State your hourly rate clearly.
+If you charged an emergency or after-hours rate, label that line explicitly.
+"Standard rate" and "emergency rate (after 6 PM)" belong on separate lines.

 Materials with quantities.
 Itemize every part: receptacles, breakers, wire (by gauge and length), conduit, junction boxes.
-Customers do not expect every penny to match retail pricing.
+Customers do not expect every price to match retail.
 They do expect to see what was used.

 Subtotal, tax, and total.
-Sales tax handling varies by state for electrical work.
-Some states tax labor, some only materials, and some neither.
+Sales tax on electrical work varies by state.
+Some tax labor, some only materials, some neither.
 Know your local rule and apply it consistently.

 Payment terms and methods.
 "Due on receipt" for residential service calls, Net 15 or Net 30 for commercial accounts.
 List how the customer can pay: online link, ACH, card, or check.

 Warranty.
-Spell out coverage.
-"90 days on labor, 1 year on parts as supplied by manufacturer" is a common standard.
-Clear warranty language reduces callback disputes.
+Spell out the coverage.
+"90 days on labor, 1 year on parts as supplied by manufacturer" is a common standard, and clear warranty language reduces callback disputes.

 Step by Step: Sending the Invoice from the Truck

-Step 1: Open your invoicing app on your phone.
-If you are using WaffleInvoice or a similar mobile-first tool, this is one tap.
-If you are using QuickBooks, you may need to wait for the app to sync.
+Step 1: open your invoicing app on your phone.
+With WaffleInvoice or a similar mobile-first tool, that is one tap.
+With QuickBooks, you may be waiting for the app to sync.

-Step 2: Tap the customer record (or create new).
+Step 2: tap the customer record, or create a new one.
 Saved customers auto-fill name, address, and any saved billing details.
-New customers take 30 seconds to set up.
+A new customer takes about 30 seconds to set up.

-Step 3: Add line items.
-Start with the service call fee or trip charge, then labor, then materials.
-Use saved line items for things you charge often (service call, standard breaker swap, GFCI replacement).
-The whole entry usually takes 60 to 90 seconds.
+Step 3: add line items.
+Start with the service-call or trip charge, then labor, then materials.
+Use saved line items for the things you charge often (service call, standard breaker swap, GFCI replacement).
+The whole entry usually runs 60 to 90 seconds.

-Step 4: Review the total with the customer in person.
+Step 4: review the total with the customer in person.
 Walk through the line items together.
-This step prevents 90 percent of disputes.
+This step prevents the large majority of disputes.
 Customers who agree to the invoice in person rarely contest it later.

-Step 5: Send the invoice.
+Step 5: send the invoice.
 Hit send.
-The customer receives an email with a pay-now button.
+The customer gets an email with a pay-now button.
 For residential, ask them to pay before you leave.
 Most will tap, enter card details, and pay on the spot.

-Step 6: Confirm payment in your app.
+Step 6: confirm payment in your app.
 Online payments confirm in real time.
-If they pay by check, mark the invoice as paid when the check clears.
+If they pay by check, mark the invoice paid when the check clears.

 How to Choose an Invoice Tool: Quick Comparison

 WaffleInvoice (free plan).
-Mobile-first, unlimited invoices and customers on the free plan, online payments via Stripe on the Pro plan ($19/month).
-Strong fit for solo electricians and small crews.
-Built for service businesses, with line items and templates that match how electricians actually bill.
+Mobile-first, unlimited invoices and customers on the free plan, online payments via Stripe on the Pro plan ($19 a month).
+Strong fit for solo electricians and small crews, built for service businesses, with line items and templates that match how electricians actually bill.

 QuickBooks Online.
 Full accounting platform.
 Strong if you want everything in one tool, including payroll for crews.
-Pricing starts at $30/month and climbs to $60+/month for the features most electricians need.
-Mobile app works but feels like a desktop product squeezed onto a phone.
+Pricing starts at $30 a month and climbs to $60 and up for the features most electricians need.
+The mobile app works but feels like a desktop product squeezed onto a phone.

 Jobber.
-Field service management with invoicing built in.
-Includes scheduling, dispatching, and CRM.
-Cost runs $49/month at the base tier and $129/month for the tier that includes online payments.
-Powerful if you have a crew.
-Overkill if you are solo.
+Field service management with invoicing built in, including scheduling, dispatching, and CRM.
+Runs $49 a month at the base tier and $129 for the tier that includes online payments.
+Powerful if you have a crew, overkill if you are solo.

 Square Invoices.
 Free to send, 2.9% plus $0.30 per card payment.
 Decent mobile app.
 Lacks recurring invoices on the free tier and does not separate labor from materials as cleanly as service-focused tools.

-FreshBooks Lite. $19/month, capped at 5 clients.
-Service businesses blow past the 5-client cap quickly.
-Plus tier ($33/month) goes to 50 clients.
-Polished interface but expensive once you scale up.
+FreshBooks Lite. $19 a month, capped at 5 clients.
+Service businesses blow past that cap quickly.
+The Plus tier ($33 a month) goes to 50 clients.
+Polished interface, expensive once you scale.

 For most independent electricians, the free WaffleInvoice plan covers the basics, and the Pro plan handles recurring billing and Stripe payments at half the cost of QuickBooks.
 See the WaffleInvoice vs FreshBooks comparison for a deeper feature breakdown.